HrushikeshBudhale/HrushikeshBudhale/README.md

 <h1 align="center">Hi, I'm Hrushikesh</h1>

 <p align="justify">
-I work on VLMs, RL, NeRFs and challenging problems in Robotics and 3D.
+I work on VLMs, RL, NeRFs and challenging problems in AI, Robotics and 3D.

 Strong believer of a thought that revolution in robotics/physical intelligence is going to be >10x larger than current LLM based agentic one that's already disrupting industries.
 And it's not even a decade away.
 </p>